polkadot-js/apps/README.md

 # @polkadot/apps

 A Portal into the Polkadot and Substrate networks.
-Provides a view and interaction layer from a browser.
+Provides a view and interaction layer from a browser.ok well carry on

 This can be accessed as a hosted application via https://polkadot.js.org/apps/ or you can access the IPFS hosted version via https://polkadot.js.org/apps/ipfs (via hash) or https://dotapps.io (via ipns) to explore any of the supported Polkadot and Substrate chains.